Yoshiaki Onishi

 Yoshiaki Onishi (大西　義明, Onishi Yoshiaki) is a Japanese-American composer, conductor, and clarinetist.
 He is a recipient of several international prizes and honors.
 He currently resides in the United States.
-In 2018 he won a Guggenheim Fellowship and is currently Assistant Conductor of the New Music Ensemble at the University of Missouri School of Music.
+In 2018 he won a Guggenheim Fellowship and is currently the Assistant Professor of Music Composition at the University of Delaware School of Music.

 Education

 In 2000 he entered the Conservatory of Music at the University of the Pacific, studying composition and clarinet, graduating in 2004.
 Between 2005 and 2008 he did his graduate studies in music composition at Yale University.
 In February 2015 he received his doctorate from Columbia University, where his principal teachers have been Fabien Lévy, Tristan Murail and Fred Lerdahl.